kmadejski/ezredis/README.md

 # eZ Platform Redis
-This package provides possibility to benefit from using different data serializers and compressors when using Redis.
+This package provides possibility to benefit from using `igbinary` serializer when using Redis.

-Currently supported serializers:
-- igbinary

-Currently supported compressors:
-- lzf

 # Installation
 Run the following from your eZ Platform installation root: